la3mmchen/contracts/docs/api-schema.md

 - `status`: Must be one of the defined status values
 - `category`: Must be one of the defined category values
 - `contactInfo`: Object with at least one contact method

+### Draft Contracts

+Draft contracts allow you to create contracts with minimal information and fill in the details later.
+When `draft: true` is set:

+- Only `contractId` and `name` are required
+- All other fields are optional
+- Duplicate checking by name + company is still enforced when company is provided
+- The contract can be updated later to remove the draft status

 ### Date Format